 Here are my top tips for celebrating Independence Day in Washington D.C.

 Book a hotel near the National Mall

-The National Mall is where all the big events will occur, and it has plenty to keep you busy all day long, and then some.
+The National Mall is where all the big events will occur.
+It has plenty to keep you busy all day long, and then some.
 I recommend booking a hotel within walking distance.
 You can take Metro or find parking, but trains and roads will be extremely crowded at the end of a long, hot day.
-You’ll be glad to get out of it quickly, especially with kids.
+You'll be glad to get out of it quickly, especially with kids.

 Expect peak pricing at hotels near the National Mall.
 The convenience was absolutely worth the extra expense for my family.
 We probably would not have made it to the fireworks if we hadn't had a comfortable place to relax and recharge in the afternoon.

 Book well in advance for best pricing and availability.
 We stayed at the historic Hotel Harrington.
-It’s due for renovation, but is more affordable than most and the location is hard to beat.
+It feels a little run down, but is more affordable than most and the location is hard to beat.
 The room I booked for my family of four turned out to be a queen and two singles in adjoining rooms with two bathrooms and two televisions.
-It was just three blocks from the National Mall and around the corner from other popular attractions like Ford’s Theatre and the International Spy Museum.
+It was just three blocks from the National Mall and around the corner from other popular attractions like the National Archives and Ford's Theatre.